MatteoPS/MeltingPlot/README.md

 # MeltingPlot
-### A tool for strains clustering/typing and epidemiological investigation using High Resolution Melting (HRM) temperatures.
+### R script for strains clustering/typing and epidemiological investigation using High Resolution Melting (HRM) temperatures.

+Whit MeltingPlot is possible to type pathogens and perform epidemiological investigations using High Resolution Melting (HRM) data.
+A graph-base algorithm was designed to discriminate pathogen clones starting from HRM temperaturs.

+MeltingPlot can also merge HRM data with isolates and patients metadata to create graphical and tabular outputs useful in epidemiological studies.

+Read the manual https://skynet.unimi.it/wp-content/uploads/MeltingPlot/MeltingPlot_Manual.pdf to know better how to use it an to see some example of outputs

-The online version is available at https://skynet.unimi.it/index.php/tools/meltingplot/
+MelingPlot has also an online version available at https://skynet.unimi.it/index.php/tools/meltingplot/

-The manual is avaialble at https://skynet.unimi.it/wp-content/uploads/MeltingPlot/MeltingPlot_Manual.pdf

-The tool take as input an spreadsheed to fill with HRM tempreature an metadata.

 The template spreadsheet is available at https://skynet.unimi.it/wp-content/uploads/MeltingPlot/MeltingPlot_Template.xls.